gruppe5org/canao/READMEHL.md

-# CLOUDS ARE NOT AN OPTION @ITERATION4.0
+# CLOUDS ARE NOT AN OPTION @HiddenLayersConference

 ![](setup.png)

-_This repository documents the **CLOUDS ARE NOT AN OPTION** workhop at the [ITERATION 4.0](https://coco.study/iteration) of [Code & Context](https://coco.study) on February 7th, 2025_
+_This repository documents the **CLOUDS ARE NOT AN OPTION** workhop at the [Hidden Layers Conference](https://hiddenlayers.de/) for AI and Design at [Köln International School of Design](https://kisd.de/en/) from June 12-15, 2024_

 <details>
   <summary>View Workshop Description</summary>
 The workshop CLOUDS ARE NOT AN OPTION will contextualise recent AI systems according to their scale and within their vast infrastructure in that current developments in large language models manifest two main characteristics: as big as possible -- and as open as necessary.
+In this workshop we will take a closer look at the implications of the corporate min-maxing of both features by questioning the apparent 'openness' and fixation on large scale parameter values of these systems.
+The current critical AI discourse and prevailing local-first approaches will guide us along the way and form an intersection that will serve as a necessary critical toolset to approach the responsible and sustainable integration of AI technologies in user applications.
-The objective of this workshop is to examine approaches that utilise local computation to run these systems.
-Together we aim to provide a brief understanding of the internal mechanisms of large language models, their underlying structures, datasets and the implications of the corresponding user interfaces.
-The outcome of this workshop will be a collective performance, that will utilise chain reactions and feedback to create a closed loop, similar to a Rube Goldberg machine.
+Together we aim to provide a basic understanding of the internal mechanisms of large language models, their underlying training structure, datasets and tools, while offering concrete practical insights into how to run small scale models, offline and locally using alternative open source approaches.
+The outcome of this workshop will be a collective screencast, which shares our gathered insights and yields an alternative way to practise the ambiguous technological stack.
 </details>

 ## Resources